 TLC provides a hands-on technology lab where teachers and Southern Miss teacher education students have the opportunity to "try out" various technology and software that support educational goals for children with disabilities.
 A lab where future teachers can see, touch, and experiment with various technology provides an opportunity to obtain the knowledge necessary to effectively use assistive technology in schools.

-TLC is located on the Southern Miss Gulf Coast campus in Long Beach, Mississippi.
 Individuals interested in TLC's services may call 228.867.2636 Monday through Friday 8:30-4:30.
+The TLC Web site is www.usm.edu/tlc.